Jan Więckowski: Post-WWII life

 Upon being liberated from Oflag X-C by the British, Więckowski left for Meppen in May 1945 and joined the Polish First Armoured Division.
 He was transported to France, and then Great Britain.
 There, he was incorporated into the Polish Armed Forces in Great Britain.
 He was transferred to the First Corpus of the Polish Armed Forces stationed in Edinburgh.
-In January 1946, he moved to London where served in the staff of the Home Army Historical Commission of the Polish Commander-in-Chief, led by General Tadeusz Pełczyński and Colonel Kazimierz Iranek-Osmecki.
+In January 1946, he moved to London where he served on the staff of the Home Army Historical Commission of the Polish Commander-in-Chief, led by General Tadeusz Pełczyński and Colonel Kazimierz Iranek-Osmecki.
 As the personal adjunct adjutant to the Commander-in-Chief General Tadeusz Bór-Komorowski, Więckowski traveled alongside the General and visited the various Polish units stationed throughout Great Britain.
 Additionally, Więckowski served as the First Secretary of the Circle of Home Army Veterans in London.

 Upon the demobilization of the Polish Armed Forces in Great Britain, Więckowski emigrated to the United States.
 From 1948 to 1951, Więckowski studied international economics at the Stetson University in DeLand, graduating in 1951 with a master's degree in international economics.
 From 1951, he worked for Girard Bank in Philadelphia, and in 1976, he was promoted to Vice-President of the bank.
 In 1986, he retired yet continued to work as an adviser for several financial firms.
 He acted as the Director of the Consultation Council of Bank Pekao in New York City.
 From 1990 to 1996, Więckowski served as an adviser to Bank Pekao's President in Warsaw.

-Więckowski was an active member of the Zośkowcy Community - veterans of Battalion Zośka.
+Więckowski was an active member of the Zośkowcy Community - a veterans of Battalion Zośka.
 He donated his personal journals and documents to the Archive of the Gray Ranks.
-He was also a Council Member in the Józef Piłsudski Institute of America.
+He was also a Council Member of the Józef Piłsudski Institute of America.
 On July 11, 2008, Jan Więckowski died in Bryn Mawr, Pennsylvania.
 He was laid to rest at the Our Lady of Czestochowa Cemetery in Doylestown, Pennsylvania.